-Specialists of the Sechenov Clinical Center have begun to apply a new method of treating the knee joint that does not require surgical intervention.
-Cartilage cells are taken from the patient through a small puncture, from which biomaterial is grown to replace the damaged part of the joint.
+Specialists of the Sechenov Clinical Center have begun to apply a new method of treating the knee joint that does not require surgery.
+The patient undergoes a small puncture to take cartilage cells, from which biomaterial is grown to replace the damaged part of the joint.

 The cells adhere to the defect area almost immediately, the exposure during the operation does not exceed 15 minutes